 Earning the title "City of Festivals" for good reason!
 There always seems to be something going down year-round.
 Aside from the summer's weekly ethnic festivals, Home to the Wisconsin State Fair, this 11-day celebration of the city's beloved state features a little something for everyone, ranging from amusement rides to food stands to petting zoos.
 Summerfest is the world's largest music festival, featuring over 800 acts and garnering visits from around the world.
-For a winter celebration, be sure to check out the Holiday Lights Festival, which paints downtown in thousands of glittering Christmas lights in honor of the holiday season!
+For a winter celebration, be sure to check out the Holiday Lights Festival, which paints the historic downtown in thousands of glittering Christmas lights in honor of the holiday season!

 There are many ways you can shop the day away, the North Avenue District offers several unique stores, including hip clothing shops and a world jeweler.
 Brady Street also has many funky boutiques and singular food shops, allowing you to spend hours browsing for great finds.
 The most hip shopping area is definitely the Third Ward, which has a lovely mix of clothing stores, art galleries, and home décor.
 For a more traditional shopping experience, look to the Mayfair Mall to access upscale national chains like Banana Republic and Pottery Barn.
 Some other shopping malls in the area include Southridge and Brookfield Square.